candrasc/BasketBall-WinPrediction/README.md

 ## Project Info

 ### Data Prep
-Here we use a previous df where I aggregated the indivudal player stats by game_id to provide team stats for each game.
+Here we use a df where I aggregated the indivudal player stats by game_id to provide team stats for each game.

 Impute/Drop pesky null values for plus minus category.